Time Management for Kids: How to Help Your Kids Excel

 5. Track progress and reflect on time spent

-As your child continues to complete tasks, track their progress to see if there are any areas for improvement or accomplishments to celebrate.
-Together you can reflect on what happened within the time frame to see if they need to reassess their time in the future and understand how to plan accordingly.
-Also, your child can see how their time well spent led to an achievement, which will encourage them to continue setting aside time and planning for future goals.
+As your child continues to complete tasks, track their progress.
+Look to see if there are any areas for improvement or accomplishments to celebrate.
+Together you can reflect on what happened within the time frame to see if they need to reassess their time in the future.
+From there you will understand how to plan accordingly.
+Also, your child can now see how their time well spent led to an achievement.
+This will encourage them to continue setting aside time and planning for future goals.

 6. Celebrate even the small wins